-- All trained First Aiders, teaching staff, classroom and support staff, kitchen staff and site supervisors will be trained in anaphylactic emergency care and the use of adrenaline auto injectors. - All staff should be trained in allergen avoidance, early recognition of symptoms and crisis management.
-Specific staff members should be trained to administer emergency medication.
-All staff must know where the emergency medication is kept - The School Welfare Officer should be informed if a student with allergy problems is to attend a school trip so that she can arrange for the trip leader to be trained in the use of adrenaline auto-injector and arrangements made for the student's emergency supplies. - In the event that the School Welfare Officer/welfare assistant has been called away from medical, all staff should be aware of the named designated key holder for the medical office. - Supply/temporary staff should be made aware of the Medical Alert list by their dept. manager. - Staff should be aware of the possibility of hidden allergens in cooking, food technology, science and art classes (e.g. egg or milk cartons). - The student with anaphylactic responses to insects should wear shoes at all times. - Keep outdoor bins covered. - The school will ensure diligent management of wasp, beehives, ant nests on school grounds and proximity.
-This must include the effective system for staff to reporting and a system of timely response to eradicating nests.
+- All trained First Aiders, teaching staff, classroom and support staff, and site supervisors will be trained in anaphylactic emergency care and the use of adrenaline auto-injectors. - All staff receive annual training in allergen avoidance, early recognition of symptoms and crisis management.
+Specific staff members are trained to administer emergency medication.
+All staff are informed of where the emergency medication is kept - The Senior Welfare Officer is informed if a student with allergy problems is to attend a school trip so that she can ensure a member of staff trained to administer the relevant emergency medication accompanies the students on this trip and arrangements made for the student's emergency supplies. - In the event that the School Welfare Officer/welfare assistant has been called away from medical, all staff are aware of the location of medication in the Medical room.

+- Supply/temporary staff are made aware of how to get the appropriate help should there be a medical emergency. - Staff should be aware of the possibility of hidden allergens in cooking, food technology, science and art classes (e.g. egg or milk cartons). - The student with known anaphylactic responses to insects should wear shoes at all times. - Keep outdoor bins covered. - The school will ensure diligent management of wasps, beehives, and ant nests on school grounds and in proximity.
+This must include an effective system for staff to report and a system of timely response to eradicating nests.